MG0027/MG0027/README.md

 ###

 <p align="left">Nice to meet you!
 I’m currently a pre-final year student pursuing a BTech in Information Technology.
 I consider myself a tech nomad, always eager to explore different technologies.
-At heart, I’m a passionate full-stack developer with a love for AI and problem-solving.</p>
+At heart, I’m a passionate full-stack developer with a love for AI and problem-solving.
+I’m always striving for elegant systems that work seamlessly and feel just right.</p>

 ###